grapa-dev/grapa/maintainers/IMPLEMENTATION/ORIGIN_STORY.md

 ---

+## 🔧 Use of Open Source Libraries

+While Grapa is entirely original in architecture, design, and execution model, it selectively integrates established open source libraries to support certain capabilities:

+- **OpenSSL**, **Tiny-AES** – encryption and secure hashing
+- **PCRE2** – regular expression parsing
+- **BLST** – cryptographic primitives
+- **FLTK** – basic UI prototyping
+- **MiniZ**, **UTF8** – compression and Unicode support

+These are intentionally adopted to avoid reinventing common, well-tested systems — allowing Grapa to focus on its core innovations: grammar mutation, execution trees, and weighted BTree storage.

+Grapa remains a completely self-authored project, but is built with awareness and respect for the broader open source ecosystem.

+---

 ## 📚 Why This Matters

 Grapa is the result of long-term engineering, curiosity, and persistence.
 It is:

 - A real-world alternative to traditional language and storage design
 - A research-grade system for DSLs, storage, and runtime composition
 - A foundation for academic and production-grade exploration

 ---